hannesdelbeke/brain/machinist square.md

 ---
 aliases:
 - engineer's square
 - machinist's square
+sentiment:
+- 5
+sentiment-hash: dbb49284
+sentiment-label:
+- factual
+tags:
+- technical
+- hobby
 ---

 a tool to check if an angle is 90 degrees it's entirely made out of steel, and is more accurate than a [[try square]]